GitHubDragonFly/Localized_3js/README.md

 - Automatic addition of `DirectionalLight` to the new scene
 - Customized PDB, PRWM, LDRAW and XYZ loaders
 - Unofficial BIM loader ([dotbim](https://github.com/ricaun/dotbim.three.js) based)
+- Customized 3DM loader / exporter:
+  - loader has slightly different color handling and corrected typos
+  - exporter is unofficial and can export texturless meshes and points
-- Customized USDZ loader / exporter
+- Customized USDZ loader / exporter:
   - can approximate transmission effect
   - `USDZ (flipY)` as an additional menu export option that can flip exported textures
 - Localized IFC loader